Piyush-Rwt/crossword_project/README.md

 The database is the application's persistent storage layer and acts as the single source of truth for all user and game data.

-- **Key Tables:**
+- **Key Tables & Views:**
-    - `users`: Stores user account information, including username, hashed password, and aggregate stats (total score, wins, losses).
+    - `users`: Stores user account information, including username, hashed password, and aggregate stats (total score, highscore, wins, losses, games played).
-    - `player_games`: Records the results of every completed single-player game.
+    - `player_games`: Records the results of every completed single-player game, linked to a user via `user_id`.
     - `players`: A temporary table to manage the state of users who are currently searching for or playing a 1v1 match.
     - `active_1v1`: Stores the state of all ongoing 1v1 matches, including the players involved and their real-time scores.
+    - `leaderboard` (View): A pre-sorted view of the `users` table, providing a ranked list of players by their `highscore`.

 ### C Backend (Puzzle Generator)